When my spouse was diagnosed with Type 2 diabetes, we both struggled to find a balance with our diet, and frankly, in our lives.

 Here are five healthy ways you can help your newly-diagnosed spouse accept and work with his or her new reality.

 1. Get your own eating habits in check.
 All of us can improve our eating habits.
 Indulging in a hot fudge sundae in full view of your spouse is not helpful, and a little “in your face.”
 Enjoy frozen yogurt together or something healthy you both enjoy.

 2. Find ways to cook his or her favorite foods in a more healthy way.
 So, fried chicken is off the approved list.
 Find a well-seasoned baked chicken recipe that will soon become his favorite, and accent it with fresh fruits and vegetables.
 Diabetic Connect offers a great recipe section with nutritional facts build in for counting.

 3. If eating in nice restaurants has been a favorite treat, do some research and discover new places that cater to healthy eating.
 We live in a small city in the Midwest, yet there’s always a new restaurant opening.
-If you are over 55, consider ordering from the senior menu a triple win—smaller portions, lower prices and in most cases, healthy options.
+If you are over 55, consider ordering from the senior menu.
+It's a triple win—smaller portions, lower prices, and, in most cases, healthy options.

-4. Take advantage of the new technology for diabetics.
-I recently wrote an article for Diabetic Connect about four mobile apps for diabetics.
-This is only the beginning; there are almost unlimited choices for recording eating and exercise, blood sugar levels, and even apps with diabetic-friendly recipes.
+4. Take advantage of the new technology for people with diabetes.
+I recently wrote an article for Diabetic Connect about four mobile diabetes apps.
+This is only the beginning; there are almost unlimited choices for recording eating and exercise, blood sugar levels, and even apps with diabetes-friendly recipes.

 Oars rowing the same direction get the canoe to its destination much easier.
 Work with your spouse — not against him or her.